Exclusive Interview: Jamil Qureshi - Performance Coach, Psychologist & Co-Founder Of 'We Do Things Differently'

 Q: What makes a great team?

 “Lots of things make a great team and all teams are different.
 It's funny, sometimes you think, ‘here are the five key components to a great team’, and you see that in one team, which is great, but you also see five different other components in another team, which is great.
-I think that the only thing I really notice great teams to have in common, be in sport or in business, is a clarity of purpose.
+I think that the only thing I really notice great teams have in common, be it in sport or business, is a clarity of purpose.

 “In business, I always say that purpose maximisation will always drive profit maximisation.
-So I always think the route to great performance, be it in sport or in business, is to make sure that people are aligned, make sure of the clarity in what success looks like, and making sure that people are chasing their passion more than their pension, making sure that we're all engaged in the right thing in the right way.”
+So I always think the route to great performance, be it in sport or business, is to make sure that people are aligned, make sure of the clarity in what success looks like, and making sure that people are chasing their passion more than their pension, making sure that we're all engaged in the right thing in the right way.”

 Q: What are you most proud of?